April TARDA Newsletter – The Timeshare Transparency Act S3502 – Steines vs Westgate – a Military Lending Act Update

 Legislative Hypocrisy: According to ARDA-ROC’s 2019 website for timeshare members:

-ARDA-ROC is working on legislative issues in 14 states.
-There are four core state issues (including): Non-Judicial Foreclosure (2019)
+ARDA-ROC is working on four core state issues in 14 states (including): Non-Judicial Foreclosure

 Support non-judicial foreclosure laws which provide strong consumer protection provisions.